 I am Laurent Cousineau, the founder of this website, Climate Change Guide.
-This website now has nearly 400 web pages and is still growing.
+This website now has over 200 web pages and is still growing.

 In my opinion, not only is climate change a fascinating topic, but there is a tremendous amount of information on it around the internet.
 My goal with the Climate Change Guide is to put a great amount of useful information in one website that is easy to read and not overly complex or overly simplified.

 I still have big plans for the Climate Change Guide.
-I am planning on making an online course.
-In the future, I may also have an Ebook, a modern news section, and an app.
+I am planning on making another online course.
+I also added a news section to the site.
 I still have aspirations to make the website bigger with a lot more traffic on a daily basis.

 I think that climate change should be talked about a lot more often as it will affect not only millions of people, but in the long run, it will affect billions.
 However, fortunately, there are many ways in which we can help mitigate climate change.

 I appeared in the Globe and Mail, a Canadian Newspaper

 In 2016, I appeared in an episode of the Hope Bearers, in their Canada episode.
 The show was about people taking action on climate change across the world.